Skill Demand Index

 Jobs Analyzed

-Most employers want Social Media Campaigns at lead-level proficiency, not surface awareness.
+Most employers want Social Media Campaigns at architect level, not just familiarity.

 Overview